Kelechiede/Enhancing_Data_Security_with_AE_and_VAE_Synthetic_Data_Generation/README.md

 # Project Documentation

-# Enhancing Data Security in Healthcare with Synthetic Data Generation
-## An Auto-Encoder and Variational Auto-Encoder Approach
+# Enhancing Data Security in Healthcare with Synthetic Data Generation: An Auto-Encoder and Variational Auto-Encoder Approach

 ### Abstract
 The advent of machine learning and artificial intelligence (AI) in healthcare has revolutionized data analysis and patient care.
 This thesis addresses these challenges by exploring the application of Auto-Encoders (AEs) and Variational Auto-Encoders (VAEs) in synthetic healthcare data generation, enhancing data security and producing synthetic data that upholds privacy while retaining utility for AI applications.